 * Dividend income: Retirement, other investment opportunities

-* Betterment dividend income: Fulfilling my childhood collection of toys I could never afford
+* Dividend income from a digital wealth advisor like Personal Capital: Fulfilling my childhood collection of toys I could never afford

 * CD income: Retirement, peace of mind fund